ddkasa/gh-random-star/README.md

 ![](docs/example_image.png?raw=true)

-If you have starred way too many GitHub repositories and need a way of keeping track of them.
+> If you have starred way too many GitHub repositories and need a way of keeping track of them.
 This simple CLI tool throws you quasi random starred repos at you to look at and explore.

-If you are struggling with selection paralysis; it also allows for selecting random repositories from a GitHub user.
+> If you are struggling with selection paralysis; it also allows for selecting random repositories from a GitHub user.

 ## Installation

-### Preferred

 #### Install with [Pipx](https://github.com/pypa/pipx) or Pip.